 For less serious violations, we will allow the supplier reasonable time to develop and implement a plan for remediation.
 We will treat termination as a last resort as it is unlikely to resolve the underlying issue and it may be detrimental to those people who rely on the work to survive.

-Following a review of the effectiveness of the steps we have taken and to ensure that there is no slavery or human trafficking in our supply chains we intend to take the following additional steps to combat slavery and human trafficking in 2017:
+We will continue to review the effectiveness of the steps we have taken in prior years and to ensure that there is no slavery or human trafficking in our supply chains we will carry on with the following steps to combat slavery and human trafficking in 2022:

 This statement was approved by the Board of Vestey Holdings Limited.

 Chief Executive Officer

 Appendix A – Vestey Holdings Limited subsidiary companies covered by this statement